i-am-tama-tama/YT2CSV/README.md

 # YouTube Playlist Data Extraction Tool

 This project provides a Python script to extract data from a YouTube playlist.
 It uses the YouTube Data API to fetch video details such as title, publication date, views, likes, and dislikes.
-Dislikes are retrieved through an additional third-party service, which is **not officially supported by YouTube**, and might be considered illegal.
+Dislikes are retrieved through an additional third-party service, which is **not officially supported by YouTube**.

 ## Features